zezeeze/Multivariate-Antibiotic-Prediction-Model-Custom-cnn-/README.md

 # Multivariate-Antibiotic-Prediction-Model-Custom-cnn-
-Multivariate Antibiotic Prediction Model (Custom cnn) Due to the large number of datasets, we have decided to upload the datasets to
+Multivariate Antibiotic Prediction Model (Custom cnn) Due to the large number of datasets and the huge exe program, we have decided to upload the datasets
 Link: https://pan.baidu.com/s/14alwxrGsbZtbCLJeqGbG_Q?pwd=rb88 extraction code: rb88